ggar46/Eventonica/README.md

 ![Your DB should look like this](https://raw.githubusercontent.com/Yosolita1978/screenshoots/696689a627eb5ca206b5a2eaebec7cc1efa15ffc/2023/H1/Screen%20Shot%202023-03-09%20at%208.25.54%20PM.png)

 # Installation
 This project does not rely on any external dependencies or services.
-1. Clone the repo `git clone https://github.com/ggar46/Eventonica/tree/eventonicabranch <NAMENEWDIRECTORY>`
+1. Clone the repo ```git clone https://github.com/ggar46/Eventonica/tree/eventonicabranch <NAMENEWDIRECTORY>```
+2. Install NPM packages ```npm install```
+3. Add the correct database
+    * Open a terminal window, and go to the psql terminal with the comand `psql`
+    * Inside the psql prompt create your database eventonica with the command `create database eventonica;` (don't forget the semicolon!)

 # Usage